daos-stack/daos/docs/user/hdf5.md

-Please refer to the [HDF5 DAOS VOL Connector Users Guide](https://github.com/HDFGroup/vol-daos/blob/master/docs/users_guide.pdf) for instructions on how to build and use HDF5 with this DAOS VOL connector.
+Please refer to the [HDF5 DAOS VOL Connector Users Guide](https://github.com/HDFGroup/vol-daos/blob/master/docs/users_guide.pdf) for instructions on building and using HDF5 with this DAOS VOL connector.

 The presentation [Advancing HDF5's Parallel I/O for Exascale with DAOS](https://www.hdfgroup.org/wp-content/uploads/2020/10/HDF5_HUG_2020_DAOS.pdf) from the HDF Users Group 2020 describes the HDF5 DAOS VOL Connector Project and its current status.
 The [video](https://youtu.be/P_V7y_G4vM0) of that presentation is also available online.